Antarctica

 Maybe

-you've been to Antarctica on a cruise or to work and want to reminisce
+you've been to Antarctica to work or on a cruise and

 Perhaps